 You likely already know my love of cream cheese frosting.
 Tangy, salty, and not too sweet, I would gladly forsake every other frosting.

-Since I've been eating paleo-ish this past year, I wanted to come up with a version that fit my criteria: no dairy, no sugar, but still loads of tangy cream cheese frosting flavor.
+While on a paleo dessert recipe kick, I wanted to come up with a version that fit my criteria: no dairy, no sugar, but still loads of tangy cream cheese frosting flavor.

 Cashew Frosting Ingredients and Substitution Suggestions